 Nettles have small greenish flowers in slender drooping clusters that form from the upper leaf axils.
 Stinging Nettle is a native erect perennial growing to 6 feet high with a stem in this subspecies having some well-spaced stinging hairs and either more numerous non-stinging short whitish rough surface hair or stinging hairs with only a minor amount of surface hair.
 Stems are ridged and green with some reddish tints.

-Leaves are opposite, stalked, lance like with coarse teeth and a sharp point.
+Leaves are opposite, stalked, lance like with coarse teeth and tapering to a sharp pointed tip.
 The underside of the leaf of this subspecies has stinging hairs, the upper side is usually smooth or may have soft hair but usually no stinging hair.

 The inflorescence is a branched cluster, containing many small flowers, that hangs from the upper leaf axils.
 The clusters have a creamy color before flower opening.